BackSession 8: American Squares Session Index Previous session

 Ladies have moved Right.

 One of mine to start you off, written for the Basic American module of the EFDSS Recognition System around 2004.
 I'd say this is a fairly typical square in that it's led by the heads while the sides do nothing for the first 12 bars, after which everyone is moving all the time.
 Notice “Heads” and “Head” in bold type — that's on the card to remind me that the third and fourth times through I need to change to “Sides”.
 If you're calling from my Dance Organiser program, you can press the space-bar and it changes automatically, giving you one less thing to worry about if you're calling a complicated square or just tired!
 I always note at the bottom of the card which way the ladies (or occasionally the gents) have progressed.
 You can then say after the first walkthrough, “Now the men are home and the ladies have moved one place to the right.”
-Wait to see whether there's any swapping of places — that tells you they didn't follow your instructions, or (if the whole room moves) you called it wrong!
+Wait to see whether there's any swapping of places — that tells you they didn't follow your instructions, or (if they all move) you called it wrong!
 “Ladies, move another place to your right, so you're opposite your original partner.
 This is where you'll be after you've done the figure the second time.
 Now let's walk it through for the sides.”

 Make sure the dancers realise that the pass through in A2 is in the same phrase of music as the circle left ¾.
 Some people expect to take the whole 8 steps for the circle and are then late with the pass through, and the next move, and so on.
 Tell them to give some weight in the circle and keep it tight.
 Make sure you call the “pass through” on time — perhaps even slightly early — so that it gets through to them.